CatherineTrevor/gothenburg-netball/TESTING.md

 #### I am a regular player / frequent site visitor and want to:
 - Find out where and when practice is: a table and map on the homepage
 - Feel invited to join a session: friendly, welcoming text
-- Refresh my knowledge of netball: brief guidlines on the "what is netball page"
+- Refresh my knowledge of netball: brief guidelines on the "what is netball page"
 - Find out the latest news about netball: this has not been deployed in this version of the project, but will be a future feature, linked to the Netball
 Sweden site, based on what information members are looking for.
 - Learn about future friendly matches and tours: this has not been deployed for this project.
 Until regular play starts again, this information does not exist.

 #### I am a club committee member and want to:
-- Show case how much fun we have as a club: as per the photo gallery
+- Showcase how much fun we have as a club: as per the photo gallery
 - Encourage regular playing members: having an online presence, in a friendly tone will help achieve this
 - Build a strong, regular team so that we can attend matches and tours as a group: as above, new players will be encouraged to try us out
 - Encourage people to try a new sport: giving basic guidelines and information on the game
 - Invite players to join the committee and help us run the club: written in the chairman's bio
-- Provide clear information about who we are and what we do for future sponsorhsip opportunities: specifically sponsorhips will be addressed in future deployment, but information about who we are is provided on the homepage.
+- Provide clear information about who we are and what we do for future sponsorship opportunities: specifically sponsorship will be addressed in future deployment, but information about who we are is provided on the homepage.

 #### Easily navigate to homepage